Shoshie-coding/hebrew-language/README.md

 - [Article on how to design tables per per UX design rules](https://www.uxmatters.com/mt/archives/2020/07/designing-mobile-tables.php)

 ## Acknowledgements
-My mentor for good feedback on my project and everyone at Code Institute who provided helpful tips along the way.
+My mentor for feedback and guiding me throughout the process and everyone at Code Institute who provided helpful tips along the way.